-n many cases, they were helped by non-Jews, some of whom were paid for their services.
+"Jewish" appearance. n many cases, they were helped by non-Jews, some of whom were paid for their services.
 There were those who took advantage of their situation and blackmailed them.
 Some offered assistance without knowing they were Jewish, while others knew they were Jews and helped them anyway for no monetary gain and at risk to their own lives (many were eventually recognized by Yad Vashem as Righteous Among the Nations).
-Jews under assumed identities were also helped by members of Jewish underground movements, who worked tirelessly on behalf of their brethren, finding them hiding places and food, and equipping them with forged documents, including ID cards, birth certificates, food coupons and travel permits.
+Jews under assumed identities were also helped effort to erase all signs of their by members of Jewish underground movements, who worked tirelessly on behalf of their brethren, finding them hiding places and food, and equipping them with forged documents, including ID cards, birth certificates, food coupons and travel permits.
 The owners of assumed identities did not always make it until liberation, and often certain family members were discovered and murdered, while others survived.